Driftless Area: Geology

 Overall, the region is characterized by an eroded plateau, with bedrock overlain by varying thicknesses of loess.
 Most characteristically, the branching river valleys are deeply dissected.
-The bluffs lining this reach of the Mississippi River currently climb to nearly 600 ft.
-In Minnesota, pre-Illinoian-age till was probably removed by natural means prior to the deposition of loess.
-The sedimentary rocks of the valley walls date to the Paleozoic Era and are often covered with colluvium or loess.
+The bluffs lining this reach of the Mississippi River climb to nearly 600 ft.
+In Minnesota, pre-Illinoian-age till was probably removed by natural means before the deposition of loess.
+The valley walls' sedimentary rocks date to the Paleozoic Era and are often covered with colluvium or loess.
 Bedrock, where not directly exposed, is very near the surface and is composed of "primarily Ordovician dolomite, limestone, and sandstone in Minnesota, with Cambrian sandstone, shale, and dolomite exposed along the valley walls of the Mississippi River."
 In the east, the Baraboo Range, an ancient, profoundly eroded monadnock in south central Wisconsin, consists primarily of Precambrian quartzite and rhyolite.
 The area has not undergone much tectonic action, as all the visible layers of sedimentary rock are approximately horizontal.

 Karst topography is found throughout the Driftless area.
 This is characterized by caves and cave systems, disappearing streams, blind valleys, underground streams, sinkholes, springs, and cold streams.
 Disappearing streams occur where surface waters sink down into the earth through fractured bedrock or a sinkhole, either joining an aquifer, or becoming an underground stream.
 Blind valleys are formed by disappearing streams and lack an outlet to any other stream.
 Sinkholes result from the collapse of a cave's roof, and surface water can flow directly into them.
 Disappearing streams can re-emerge as large, cold springs.
 Cold streams with cold springs as their sources are superb trout habitat.
 Due to the rapid movement of underground water through regions with karst topography, groundwater contamination is a major concern in the Driftless area.